4 min read. Is there a difference between satin and silk? What are the benefits of each?

 We now know that the ultimate smoothness is obtained once both are combined: a Silk fabric in a Satin weave.
 A Satin Pillowcase made from synthetic fibres may be smooth, shiny and cause less friction, but won’t have any other super power of genuine Silk.
 Do not be tricked by the surface and shine.
 It is worth examining whether or not to get a silk or satin pillowcase for many reasons: sleep climate and hygiene, moisture - and temperature balance, environmental impact, and longevity to name but a few.

 6. How to tell: Satin vs Silk?

 If you read through the whole article, you probably already know what the difference between Satin and Silk is.
 So let us see how to distinguish genuine silk from synthetic satin fabric.

-Silk has a quite multi-coloured sheen.
-Just think of mother or pearl rather than a vinyl like mono-toned solid shine.
-If Satin shines too much, it might either be polyester, a polyester blend or the Silk is soaked in layers of Silicone finishes.
+- Silk has a quite multi-coloured sheen.
+Just think of mother of pearl rather than a vinyl like mono-toned solid shine.
+If Satin shines too much, it might either be polyester, a polyester blend or the Silk is soaked in layers of silicone finishes.
 Either way - too much shine is an indicator of synthetic fabrics.

 - The bulletproof way is to burn a thread of the fabric in question.
 Real silk will slowly burn when exposed to the flame; it stops burning once the flame is removed and smells like burnt hair.
 Fake Silk will melt, smell like plastic and even continue to melt once the flame is removed.

 - Another factor is the price.
 The production costs of silk are many times higher compared to the price of polyester production.
 If a satin pillowcase is too cheap, it might not be the real deal.